ambuj501/CPP-Code-of-Simple-Forecasting-Methods/README.md

 # CPP-Code-of-Simple-Forecasting-Methods
 In this Repo, I have Implemented C++ Code of Simple Forecasting Method like Linear Regression Model(LRM), Exponential Smoothing , Holts Method and Correlation

-Fore deeper understanding of the code , First read the pdf file of this Repo
+Fore deeper understanding of the code , First read the Handwritten Notes of Forecasting.pdf file of this Repo